tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Upon receiving the server's response, the client determines whether or not ECH was accepted ({{handle-server-response}}) and proceeds with the handshake accordingly.
-When ECH is rejected, the connection is not directly usable for the client, but allows the client to retry with up-to-date configuration ({{rejected-ech}}).
+When ECH is rejected, the resulting connection is not usable by the client for application data.
+Instead, ECH rejection allows the client to retry with up-to-date configuration ({{rejected-ech}}).

 The primary goal of ECH is to ensure that connections to servers in the same anonymity set are indistinguishable from one another.
 Moreover, it should